saitamasahil/skyscraper/docs/CLIHELP.md

 !!! tip

     Instead of using this option, if you just want to gather resources for one or two roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/full/or/partial/path/to/rom.zip"`.
-You can also use the `--fromfile` option.
+You can also use the `--includefrom` option.

 **Example(s)**